Southend-on-Sea: Current venues

-There are a number of theatres.
-The Edwardian Palace Theatre is a Grade II listed building dating from 1912.
+The Edwardian Palace Theatre is a Grade II listed building that opened in 1912.
 It shows plays by professional troupes and repertory groups, as well as comedy acts.
 The theatre has two circles and the steepest rake in Britain.
-Part of the theatre is a smaller venue called The Dixon Studio.
-The Cliffs Pavilion is a large building to host concerts and performances on ice, as well as pantomimes at Christmas opening in 1964.
-They are both owned by Southend Council and run by Southend Theatres Ltd.
+The theatre was given to the town by its then owner Gertrude Mouillot in 1942 on condition that local amateur groups could continue to use the theatre.
+A smaller venue called The Dixon Studio was added in the early 1980s after a fundraising campaign by the Palace Theatre Trust led by John F Dixon.